psibre/tensorflow-gradle-poc/README.md

 ## Usage

-First the model is trained using Python.
+First the model is trained using Python in Docker.
 Then you can load the model with Java.

-[Python] 3 and [Pipenv] must be installed.
+[Docker] must be installed.

 ```
 ./gradlew run